-Potential Homebuyers ask us everyday, “How can I improve my credit score???”
+Potential Home Buyers ask us everyday, “How can I improve my credit score???”
 There’s not a simple answer, because every credit history (and score attached to that history) is like a snowflake.
-In general, you will need a credit score of at least 620 for a FHA loan, and 640 for a VA Loan or a USDA Home Loan.
+Credit Score Requirements for mortgage are different based upon the kind of mortgage you are looking for.
+In general, you will need a credit score of at least 600 for a FHA loan, and 620 for a VA Loan.
 Conventional Loans usually require a minimum credit score of 660 – but credit scores over 720 will get the best pricing (today’s best mortgage rates).

-- Late Payments Showing on Report: If your report shows one or two lates over a LONG period of time (probably more than 8 months ago).
+- Late Payments Showing on Report: If your report shows one or two late payments over a LONG period of time (probably more than 8 months ago).
 Call the Customer Service Line and ask very nicely for it to be removed.
 If the Customer Service Rep does not have the authority to remove the items (which they normally do not), ask for a supervisor.
 Be nice, beg, beg, and beg some more!
 It really is important to have any documentation available to show the company that it was a simple mistake (like put the wrong payment in the wrong envelope when paying bills one month – I’ve done that before but you need the evidence of the check returned and the letter from the other company).
 This sounds a little crazy, but going head on really is the simplest way to get late payments off.
 Sometimes it works!
-If you feel that the lates are in error you can begin the dispute process.
+If you feel that the late payments are in error you can begin the dispute process.

 - High Balances On Credit Cards: Look on your report for the balance between your Credit Limit and your Current Balance.
 If you have high balances on some cards but low ones on others, spread the balances around.
 If you a shopping for a home – and need to elevate your scores – REMEMBER that most credit cards companies only report to the bureaus once per month.
 This means that if you move balances around on the 15th of the month – it could take more than 45 days for the difference to reflect in your scores.

 - Having ALL student Loans, or Car Loans (installment debt) and no Revolving Accounts.
 If you do not have credit cards, and can not be added to a family members account as an authorized user – you need to get a couple of Secured Credit Cards.
-You can get them from the Bank at WalMart.
+You can get them from the Bank at Wal-Mart.

 - Closing Credit Card Accounts: The “old wives tale” is that people should close old accounts, especially if you have a zero balance and no longer use the account.
 If you are an Impulsive Shopper – I can see the reasoning in this train of thought.
 However, you never want to lose years of a good payment history by closing a card you are no longer using.
-“In fact, if you haven’t used them for a couple years, they may have gone “stale” in the scoring model.
+“In fact, if you haven’t used them for a couple of years, they may have gone “stale” in the scoring model.
 I say charge a tank of gas and pay it off when the bill comes to re-age them into the most recent scoring models.”